denis0x4d/rustversi-code/readme.md

 # Rustversi

-This is a Rust implementation of Reversi game (a-ka Othello) https://en.wikipedia.org/wiki/Reversi It could be compiled into WASM and used in PWA.
-Working example https://denis0x4d.github.io/rustversi/
+This is a Rust implementation of Reversi game (a-ka Othello) https://en.wikipedia.org/wiki/Reversi It compiles into EXE,JS,WASM.
+PWA (wasm+js) working example you can find at https://denis0x4d.github.io/rustversi/

 ## prerequisites